 During installation, listeners are created.
 These SCAN listeners listen on the SCAN IP addresses.
 The SCAN listeners are started on nodes determined by Oracle Clusterware.
 Oracle Net Services routes application requests to the least-loaded instance providing the service.
-Because the SCAN addresses resolve to the cluster, rather than to a node address in the cluster, nodes can be added to or removed from the cluster without affecting the SCAN address configuration.
+Because the SCAN addresses resolve to the cluster, rather than to a node address in the cluster, nodes can be added to or removed from the cluster without affecting the SCAN addresses configuration.
 The SCAN listener also supports HTTP protocol for communication with Oracle XML Database (XDB).

 The SCAN should be configured so that it is resolvable either by using Grid Naming Service (GNS) within the cluster, or by using Domain Name Service (DNS) resolution.
 For high availability and scalability, Oracle recommends that you configure the SCAN name so that it resolves to three IP addresses.
-At a minimum, the SCAN must resolve to at least one address.
+Ensure that the SCAN resolves to at least one IP address.
+However, configuring less than the recommended three IP addresses may impact the availability to connect to the cluster.

-If you specify a GNS domain, then the SCAN name defaults to clustername-scan.cluster_name.GNS_domain.
-Otherwise, it defaults to clustername-scan.current_domain.
+If you specify a GNS domain, then the SCAN name defaults to clusternamescan.cluster\name.GNS\domain.
+Otherwise, it defaults to clusternamescan.current\domain.
 For example, if you start Oracle Grid Infrastructure installation from the server node1, the cluster name is mycluster, and the GNS domain is grid.example.com, then the SCAN Name is mycluster-scan.mycluster.grid.example.com.